-Eligible applicants are invited to submit their web series ideas by September 17, 2018.
+STAGE 1 - PILOTS: Eligible Applicants are invited to submit their web series ideas by February 3, 2020.
 Short-listed web series ideas will receive DEVELOPMENT FUNDING to create a pilot episode and advance their project plans.
-Development funding decisions will be announced during the week of October 29, 2018.
+Development funding decisions will be announced during the week of March 16, 2020.

-Applications for PRODUCTION FUNDING including the completed pilot episode, will be received by January 7, 2019.
-Pilot episodes will be published online for community feedback for two weeks at the beginning of January 2019.
-Production funding decisions will be announced during the week of February 11, 2019.
-Successful web series will begin premiering in June 2019 on the Stories for Caregivers platform.
+STAGE 2 - SERIES: Completed pilot episodes and applications for PRODUCTION FUNDING towards the creation of seven additional episodes must be submitted by May 18, 2020.
+Pilot episodes will be published online for community feedback for two weeks at the end of May 2020.
+Production funding decisions will be announced during the week of June 22, 2020.
+Successful web series will premiere in November 2020 via the Stories for Caregivers program.